sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - Your TRE must block outbound connections to the internet by default.
   - Limited outbound connectivity may be allowed for some services.
   - Mandatory
+* - You must monitor the network configuration of your TRE to check for misconfigurations and vulnerabilities.
+  - This may include regular vulnerability scanning, and penetration testing.
+  - Mandatory
 ```

 ## Capacity management